CEIDatUGA/COVID-19-DATA/README.md

 ## US data

-us-state-intervention-data/interventionTimeSeries.csv: Reshaped version of longFormStateInterventions.csv that includes the intervention status of all US states on each date since the beginning of the outbreak.
+[us-state-intervention-data/stateInterventionTimeSeries.csv](https://github.com/CEIDatUGA/COVID-19-DATA/tree/master/us-state-intervention-data): Reshaped version of longFormStateInterventions.csv that includes the intervention status of all US states on each date since the beginning of the outbreak.
 Updated daily. </br>

+[us-state-intervention-data/longFormStateInterventions.csv](https://github.com/CEIDatUGA/COVID-19-DATA/tree/master/us-state-intervention-data): Running summary of interventions at the state level taken from reports and wikipedia

+[ga-county-intervention-data/countyInterventionTimeSeries.csv](https://github.com/CEIDatUGA/COVID-19-DATA/tree/master/ga-county-intervention-data): Reshaped version of longFormStateInterventions.csv that includes the intervention status of all US states on each date since the beginning of the outbreak.
+Updated daily. </br>

-us-state-intervention-data/longFormStateInterventions.csv: Running summary of interventions at the state level taken from reports and wikipedia
+[ga-county-intervention-data/longFormCountyInterventions.csv](https://github.com/CEIDatUGA/COVID-19-DATA/tree/master/ga-county-intervention-data): Running summary of interventions at the state level taken from reports and wikipedia

 ## Global